dagster-io/dagster/python_modules/dagster/docs/principles.rst

 ^^^^^^^^^^
 Data pipelines should be expressed as DAGs (directed acyclic graphs) of functional, idempotent computations.
-Individual nodes in the graph consume their inputs, perform some computation, and yield outputs, either with no side effects or with clealy advertised side effects.
+Individual nodes in the graph consume their inputs, perform some computation, and yield outputs, either with no side effects or with clearly advertised side effects.
 Given the same inputs and configuration, the computation should always produce the same output.
 If these computations have external dependencies, these should be parametrizable, so that the computations may execute in different environments.